 But the difference between a good and a bad mentor can be life-changing, so we’re sure you want to get it right.

-Working with hundreds of mentors at Guider, we know a thing or two about what makes a stand out mentor.
-So below are our Top 5 Tips on How To Be A Good Mentor...
+Working with thousands of mentors at Guider, we know a thing or two about what makes a good mentor.
+Explore our tips for becoming a good mentor below:

-This is so important to establish early on in your mentoring relationship!
+This is highly important to establish early on in your mentoring relationship.
 To avoid any miscommunication and disappointment, outline together:

 Ensure that you work with your mentee to identify what they want to achieve and that the goals they set are SMART (Specific, Measurable, Attainable, Realistic, and Time-bound).

 The best time to set these expectations is in your intro session!
 Check out our full guide here:

 2. Good mentors study their mentee

 In order to be a good mentor, you must listen, observe, ask questions, and only then advise.

 Gain as much information and clarity about your mentee’s aspirations, situation, and roadblocks as you can.
 Be open-minded and inquisitive!